 Canada’s abuse of dominance law is generally similar to that of the US and that of the EU, in that simply possessing a dominant or monopoly position in the relevant market is not sufficient to attract liability.
 In order to violate these provisions, each jurisdiction requires anti-competitive conduct in combination with monopoly power that results in harm.
 The concept of attempted monopolisation, which is prohibited in the US, is not recognised in Canada.

 In Canada, abuse of dominance is a civil reviewable matter, meaning that there is no liability until the Tribunal actually makes a finding that abuse of dominance has occurred.
-The provision is for general application to all sectors of the economy, a fact underscored by the recent repeal of special provisions designed to address abuse of dominance by a domestic airline.22 Notwithstanding this, the Bureau has issued guidelines outlining the potential application of the provision to the Canadian grocery sector,23 as well as an information bulletin on applying these provisions to the telecommunications industry.24
+The provision is for general application to all sectors of the economy, a fact underscored by the recent repeal of special provisions designed to address abuse of dominance by a domestic airline.23 The 2012 Draft purports to replace previous sectoral guidelines such as the Bureau’s guidelines outlining the potential application of the provision to the Canadian grocery sector,24 as well as an information bulletin on applying these provisions to the telecommunications industry.25

 Under section 79, the commissioner must prove three elements on a balance of probabilities before the Tribunal may make an order proscribing the behaviour or imposing an AMP: